ishu17077/e_2_e_encrypted_chat_app/README.md

 - [Lab: SecuChat](https://docs.flutter.dev/)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)

-We expect nothing less than respectful criticization while actively working on OUR APP.
+We expect nothing less than respectful criticization while actively working on OUR(which includes but NOT LIMITED TO EVERYONE USING OR WORKING on it) APP.